akeneo/pim-community-dev/UPGRADE-1.7.md

 #### Update references to moved `Pim\Bundle\ConnectorBundle\Reader` business classes

-In order to be more precise about the roles our existing file iterators have we renamed some existing classed as existing file iterators would only supports only tabular file format like CSV and XLSX.
+In order to be more precise about the roles of our existing file iterators, we have renamed some existing classes as existing file iterators would only support a tabular file format, such as CSV and XLSX.

 Please execute the following commands in your project folder to update the references you may have to these classes:
 ```